RESBev: Making BEV Perception More Robust: Experiments

 \section{Experiments}

-This section validates our RESBev model's effectiveness at enhancing the robustness of LSS-based models.
+This section validates the effectiveness of RESBev in improving robust BEV perception.
 We first measure performance on benchmark corruptions, then assess generalization to unseen corruptions.
-We follow this with an ablation study analyzing component contributions and performance on consecutive corruptions.
-Finally, we provide visualizations of different types of BEV features.
+We then provide component ablations, long-horizon robustness analysis, and deployment cost measurements.